kkmhogen/KBeaconDemo_Android/README.md

 };
  ```

-3. disconnec from the device.
+3. Disconnect from the device.
  ```Java
 mBeacon.disconnect();
  ```

 ### 4.3 Configure parameters
-#### 4.3.1 Advertisment type
+#### 4.3.1 Advertisement type
-KBeacon devices support sending multiple beacon advertisment packet in parallel.
+KBeacon devices can support broadcasting multiple type advertisement packets in parallel.
-For example, advertisment period was set to 500ms.
-Advertisment type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisment packet like follow.
+For example, advertisement period was set to 500ms.
+Advertisement type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisement packet like follow.

 |Time(ms)|0|500|1000|1500|2000|2500|3000|3500
 |----|----|----|----|----|----|----|----|----
 |`Adv type`|KSensor|UID|iBeacon|URL|KSensor|UID|iBeacon|URL

-If the advertisment type contains TLM and other types, the KBeacon will send 1 TLM advertisement every 10 advertisement packets by default configruation.
+If the advertisement type contains TLM and other types, the KBeacon will send 1 TLM advertisement every 10 advertisement packets by default configuration.
-For example: advertisment period was set to 500ms.
-Advertisment type was set to “URL + TLM”, then the advertisment packet is like follow
+For example: advertisement period was set to 500ms.
+Advertisement type was set to “URL + TLM”, and then the advertisement packet is like follow

 |Time|0|500|1000|1500|2000|2500|3000|3500|4000|4500|5000
 |----|----|----|----|----|----|----|----|----|----|----|----